Is being in an area that’s growing quickly a good thing or a bad thing?

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Vermont have the grown the fastest.

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Essex Junction, you’re probably not too surprised to find it on our list.

-How We Measured The Fastest Growing Cities In Green Mountain State
+How We Measured The Fastest Growing Cities In the Green Mountain State for 2019

 - Population in 2010